Zach-Giffen/rc1023-code-solutions/express-hello-world/express-hello-world-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is Express middleware?
+  its a way to quickly connect frontend and back end

-- What is Express middleware useful for?
+- What is Express middleware useful for? connecting front end and back end

-- How do you mount a middleware with an Express application?
+- How do you mount a middleware with an Express application? use method

-- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?
+- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server? req and res

 ## Notes